DariusKos/Cambridge_Climate_Dashboard/README.md

   Hargreaves PET is temperature-based, the SPEI here reflects evaporative demand as estimated from temperature, not a full energy-balance calculation.

-These are statistical descriptions and extrapolations of the historical record, **not** climate-model projections.
+Again, these are statistical descriptions and extrapolations of the historical record, **not** climate-model projections.

 ## Licence / attribution